-A physics education provides broad-based training in quantitative reasoning, coupled with technical capabilities in handling both software and hardware.
-We are confident that our graduates are well-positioned not just for a wide range of existing jobs, but also for the new types of jobs that will emerge in the rapidly-evolving global economy.
+A physics education provides broad-based training in quantitative reasoning, as well as technical expertise with both software and hardware.
+Our graduates are well-positioned not just for a wide range of existing jobs, but also for the new kinds of jobs that will emerge in the evolving global economy.